 Foundation funding isn’t the answer, says McLellan.
 “Nobody I talk to at a foundation says that [grants] are a long-term source of revenue.”
 Sites like MinnPost are down to 20% of revenue from grants, says McLellan.
 Investigative sites that don’t feature daily content and instead publish investigative packages every month or six weeks have bigger challenges, says McLellan.

 Nonprofit sites also fail to do something simple: ask people for money.
 Sites like Texas Tribune, during their coverage of the Wendy Davis filibuster, consistently asked people following their coverage online and via Twitter, to make a donation.

 Many independent news site publishers write off examples that come from organizations like Texas Tribune and ProPublica, since it seems as if they have so much money that what works for them won’t work for a smaller organization.
-But McLellan says publishers do this at their peril.
+But McLellan said publishers do this at their peril.
 The basics of what Texas Tribune is doing — namely, really owning that they need to really own the idea that they have to find new ways to connect to revenue — is something that’s true for an organization of any size.”

-Audience surveys are “a no-brainer,” says McLellan.
+Audience surveys are “a no-brainer,” said McLellan.
 “It’s not expensive to field a reader survey — you can spend a lot of money on it, but you don’t have to.”
 Both Texas Tribune and MinnPost can document and tell a good story about the demographics of their audience, and that works with advertisers and underwriters.

-Lastly, says McLellan, “have an engagement strategy.
+Lastly, said McLellan, “have an engagement strategy.
 Don’t be like the classic newspaper person who just assumes the news lands on the doorstop and that’s it.
 Your audience is an asset, one that you have to build, whether that’s a newsletter, events, membership, or online interaction.”